fab1o3/simple-bookmark-page/README.md

-Simple bookmark page that syncs with json storage
+Simple bookmark page that syncs with local storage